kiboschool/course-pm-and-design/src/lessons/ux-research/concept-testing.md

 ---

-This lesson introduces concept testing, a UX research method that allows you to validate early ideas, and helps you move forward with the right concepts.
+This lesson introduces concept testing, a UX research method that allows you to validate early ideas and discern product direction.

 ## What is a concept test?
 <aside>
-  📺 Watch this video on how to do a user interview
+  📺 Watch this video introduction to concept testing
  </aside>

  <div style="position: relative; padding-bottom: 56.25%; height: 0;">